muayadsalah/HotelDeals/README.md

 This should display the front-end of the application.

 *Note that in order to run the front-end and see the offers list, the back-end needs to be started.*

+# Live Demo
+[Here](https://protected-wave-96406.herokuapp.com/) is the application deployed in Heroku.